Fluctuation diagnostic of the nodal/antinodal dichotomy in the Hubbard model at weak coupling: a parquet dual fermion approach: Conclusions

-Finally, we showed that in our BEPS calculations the nodal/antinodal dichotomy also becomes manifest in the fermion-spinboson coupling, which develops a rich momentum dependence on the momentum $\mathbf{k}$ in the pseudogap regime.
+Finally, we showed that in our BEPS calculations the nodal/antinodal dichotomy also becomes manifest in the fermion-spinboson coupling, which develops a rich dependence on the fermionic momentum $\mathbf{k}$ in the pseudogap regime.
 Interestingly, nodal and antinodal fermions couple similarly to commensurate spin fluctuations with wave vector $(\pi,\pi)$ at high and low temperature, whereas the coupling to slightly incommensurate spin fluctuations exhibits the dichotomy.
-Such features {\sl cannot} be captured by any kind of ladder approximation since the corresponding fermion-spinboson vertex becomes $\mathbf{k}$-independent in this case.
+Such features {\sl can not} be captured by any kind of ladder approximation since the corresponding fermion-spinboson vertex becomes $\mathbf{k}$-independent in this case.

+Our calculations were simplified by the particle-hole symmetry of the half-filled Hubbard model.
+However, an exact particle-hole symmetry is only rarely found in realistic materials.
+Hence, in spite of some technical difficulties such as the difference in the lattice and impurity densities, we are already working to extend our methods to the doped case in order to study, e.g., the physics of the high-temperature superconducting cuprates.

-\acknowledgments We thank T. Schäfer for providing the DiagMC data and K. Held, A. Kauch, and A. Toschi for useful discussions.
-We acknowledge financial support from the Slovenian Research Agency through project number N1-0088 (F.K.), from the Austrian Science Fund (FWF) through projects P32044 and P30997 (F.K.), and from the Deutsche Forschungsgemeinschaft (DFG) through project 407372336 (G.R.).
+\acknowledgments We thank F. \v{S}imkovic for providing the DiagMC data and K. Held, A. Kauch, T. Sch\"afer, and A. Toschi for useful discussions.
+We acknowledge support from the Slovenian Research Agency through Project No. N1-0088 (F.K.), from the Austrian Science Fund (FWF) through Projects No. P32044 and No. P30997 (F.K.), from the Deutsche Forschungsgemeinschaft (DFG) through Project No. 407372336 (G.R.), and from the European Research Council through the Synergy Grant No. 854843 - FASTCORR (A.I.L.).